 Month-long celebration includes activities like community poetry, lectures, tours, dining events and films.

-Figure skating performances, fire jugglers, horse-drawn wagon rides, soup tasting contest, craft fair and more.
+Figure skating performances, fire jugglers, horse-drawn wagon rides, face painting, soup tasting contest and Cabin Fever Book Sale at the library.

-There will be plenty of snowshoeing, of course, including daytime treks across the preserve and a candlelight snowshoe on Friday night.
-Plus snowshoe games (like relay races, three-legged races, egg & spoon, musical chairs and snowshoe wife carry).
+There will be plenty of snowshoeing, of course, including daytime treks across the preserve, snowshoe races and a “Lincoln’s Birthday” snowshoe.
+Sunday’s Snowshoe Games are a highlight (relay races, three-legged races, egg & spoon, musical chairs and snowshoe wife carry).

 Outdoor activities, including scavenger hunt, story walk, snow science station and giant snow shelter.
 Snowshoe rentals, arts and crafts, snowy owls interactive display and more.

-Events include a scavenger hunt, snow sculpting, pie eating, tug of war and storybook characters come to life, all free.
+Events include a scavenger hunt, snow sculpting contest, pie eating contest, family obstacle course, skillet toss, sack rack, tug of war and more.

 Participate in cross-country skiing, snowshoeing, ice skating, dog sled rides, guided nature walks and more.Event runs 10 a.m. to 3 p.m. with $1.50 fee for adults.